cvbate/NYCAirQuality/README.md

     `sudo apt-get update`
     `sudo apt-get install postgresql`

-Go to your instances and click on the name of your instance to open the configuation panel.
+Go to your instances and click on the name of your instance to open the configuration panel.
 I named mine postgres.
 Scroll down to "Connect to this instance" and click on OPEN CLOUD SHELL.
 ![Alt text](Imgs/opencloudshell.png)

 Upon clicking OPEN CLOUD SHELL something similar to this code will be automatically pasted into your terminal.
 Press enter to execute the code:
     `gcloud sql connect postgres --user=postgres --quiet`
-    or to connect direclty to your database add the --database="name of database"
+    or to connect directly to your database add the --database="name of database"
     `gcloud sql connect postgres --user=postgres --database=NYCAirQuality --quiet`

-This is the code that you will run everytime you want to access your Database in GC's SQLShell
+This is the code that you will run every time you want to access your Database in GC's SQLShell

 The tutorial I looked at also said to then do this code which will allow you to access postgres just by typing psql in the Cloud Terminal, however when I tired to run it, it timed out before asking me for my password.
-It seems like this is uncessary and the previous code will also work fine.
+It seems like this is unnecessary and the previous code will also work fine.

 `psql -h <publicIPAddress> -U postgres`